rcxwhiz/tree-263-grader/README.md

 Limitaions:
 - The package being used for excel files only supports .xlsx files (not .xls etc.)
+- If the students are doing a lot of graphical things that doesn't go so well.

 Packages Required:
 - PyQt5